berayboztepe/Data_Analysis_Visualization/README.md

-This is the last class's codes of matlab and also my final project's codes and the video of how my project works.
+-This is final project's codes with matlab and the video of how my project works.
+It is a GUI application.

+-The dataset has been imported.
+This dataset is about collected some information of patients.

+-Here, the mean of different features from a patient can be seen (GSR, IBI, TMP etc.)

+-Also, a plot can be plotted due to selected patient's information.
+This plot can be saved as PNG file as well.

 Here is the video: